blade-01/vueboost/README.md

   - [Table](/src/components/reusables/BaseTable.vue) - Data table component
   - [Table Action](/src/components/reusables/BaseTableAction.vue) - Table Action component (view, edit and delete)
 - [Samples Folder](/src/components/samples/)
-  - You can find out how to use these components in the [Samples](/src/components/samples/) folder or visit [V Dashboard](https:/v.vercel.app/dashboard) for the visualization
+  - You can find out how to use these components in the [Samples](/src/components/samples/) folder or visit [Vue Boost Dashboard](https://vueboost.vercel.app/dashboard) for the visualization